biocodellc/ontology-data-pipeline/README.md

     This is a separate cli used for loading reasoned data into elasticsearch and/or blazegraph.

-    `loader.loader` is the main entry point for the application. `loader.py` is a convince wrapper script for running the app from the source tree.
+    `loader.loader` is the main entry point for the application. `loader.py` is a convenience wrapper script for running the app from the source tree.

     * Uploading

         1. BlazeGraph
         2. ElasticSearch

 ## Dependencies